CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

     - It will handle errors gracefully to minimize user disruption.
     - It will support concurrent interactions through multithreading, allowing multiple users to use the system simultaneously without delay.
 ### Non-goals
-- The system will not interact with or manage any external hardware or sensors such as air conditioning or surveillance systems.
 - The system will not use encryption to secure transmitted messages over the network as encryption is explicitly prohibited by the project constraints.
 - The system will not hash or encrypt user credentials; all credentials will be stored in plaintext.
 - The system will not use standard data serialization formats like JSON or XML.
 Instead, a custom, human-readable format will be implemented for saving data to file.